 In the annual diversity visa (DV) lottery, the U.S. government actually selects more winners than the number of available visas.
 That’s because it assumes some of these winners will either not qualify or will decide not to immigrate after all.
-In 2018, for example, over 14 million people registered for the lottery, of which 115,000 people were selected as supposed winners, despite the fact that only 50,000 green cards were available.
+In 2019, for example, nearly 12 million people registered for the lottery.
+Around 100,000 people are typically selected as supposed winners, despite the fact that only 50,000 green cards are actually available.

-If more winners than there are visas take the next step and submit applications, the green cards will be given on a first-come, first-served basis.
+If more winners than there are visas go on to submit applications, the green cards (immigrant visas) are given on a first-come, first-served basis.
 Thus it’s possible that, even though you win the lottery, that year’s green card allotment will be used up before your own interview is scheduled, and you will not receive a green card.

 The sooner you complete your visa application after being selected, the greater your chances of receiving an interview and successfully completing the process before all 50,000 visas are gone.

 It can take time to complete your application forms, gather all the supporting documents, wait for an available interview time, attend your interview, and receive an approval for a U.S. immigrant visa or green card.
 In fact, a year is the typical processing time for an average immigrant visa case.
 If even one little thing goes wrong and your case gets delayed, you could be out of luck.

 If selected as a winner, the first thing you will need to do is complete your online visa application, Form DS-260.
 After that, you will receive a follow-up request from the Kentucky Consular Center (KCC) for supporting documents.